pgbackrest/pgbackrest/src/command/info/info-design.md

       {
         database: {
           id: 1,
-          repoKey: 2           <-- repo key is added to the database and will need to be used to find the correct database information from the json db section
+          repo-key: 2           <-- repo key is added to the database and will need to be used to find the correct database information from the json db section
         },
         id: 13-1,
         max: 00000001000000000000000D,